danbev/learning-openssl/README.md

 This might look a little odd but allows me to avoid the install step which is pretty slow and also takes up space on my system.
 With the followig I can simply make:

+To configure and install to a build directory:

+    $ ./Configure --debug --prefix=/Users/danielbevenius/work/security/build_1_1_0f darwin64-x86_64-cc

     $ make

+Optionally install:

+    $ make install

+This is nice so when building a tag and not having to rebuild it again.

 The the library location can be specified using `-L` like this: